The smallest Lincoln model is the most original one yet.

 On the Road

-What you have here are a pair of capable motors that deliver optimum power on demand.
+What you have here is a pair of capable motors that deliver optimum power on demand.
 Most people should find that power sufficient for their needs, even with the base engine.
 This SUV moves from a dead stop with authority and turbo lag is minimal and not especially intrusive.
 You’ll climb to highway speeds at a fast clip and enjoy ample passing power.
-On twisty roads the all-wheel drive model aids in handling, limiting body roll while providing a satisfactory driving experience.
+On twisty roads the all-wheel-drive model aids in handling, limiting body roll while providing a satisfactory driving experience.
 The brakes are firm with little fade noted.
 All around, this SUV provides a competitive entry in the segment.

 Pricing and Comparison Shopping